Trombov/FutureNNAimbot/Trained files for games/README.md

-Upload your trained files of games to this folder.
+Upload your trained files of games(from folder "trainfiles")  to this folder.
 Make pull request.
+U can download this files too for this hack